wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.27 =
+* Bug Fix for line spacing in the plugin as it seemed to be replacing line breaks with bold.
 = 2.1.26 =
 * Bug Fixes for Admin
 = 2.1.25 =